samchillcott/gatsby-starter-dev-portfolio/README.md

 - Possibly make it myself from scratch but the point of this was to get an MVP up.
 - Not use Gatsby - seems overkill?
+- Have a drop down or expansion to house more detailed notes on the project in the landing page not just the readme link.
+Or have each project take up more screen real estate and have the info inside.
+Scrolling > Click & Scroll.
+- Add my other projects.
 - Use icons in the "Tech used" part of the description.
 - Active page indication.
 - Enlarge gifs on click.